A separation agreement is a written contract between two married spouses who want to live apart.

 Note that both spouses do not have to show up simultaneously to sign before a notary.
 Each spouse can sign in front of separate notaries.

-Most couples won’t agree on every aspect of the agreement immediately, so prepare for this process to take some time.
+Most couples won’t agree on every aspect immediately, so preparing for this process takes some time.

 If needed, you and your spouse can complete two separate versions and then come together to discuss and negotiate.